You cannot copy content of this website, your IP is being recorded

 Most of these chronic conditions require careful management and monitoring in order to ensure the quality of life is not negatively affected.
 This may mean necessary daily tests, weekly reviews, or monthly checkups with a healthcare provider.

 At Fast Aid Urgent Care, our team of medical professionals is dedicated to helping you address your urgent medical needs.
 Our urgent care center is equipped with on-site lab and screening services so you can take a better look at your health.
-We serve patients from Bulverde Rd San Antonio TX, Windcrest TX, Selma TX, Bastrop TX, Paige TX, Smithville TX, Alamo Ranch San Antonio TX, Leon Valley TX, Helotes TX, La Grange TX, Rabbs Prairie TX, Halsted TX, Leon Springs TX, Fair Oaks Ranch TX, Cross Mountain TX, New Braunfels TX, Hunter TX, Zorn TX and surrounding areas.
+We serve patients from Bulverde Rd San Antonio TX, Windcrest TX, Selma TX, Bastrop TX, Paige TX, Smithville TX, Alamo Ranch San Antonio TX, Leon Valley TX, Helotes TX, La Grange TX, Rabbs Prairie TX, Halsted TX, Leon Springs TX, Fair Oaks Ranch TX, Cross Mountain TX, New Braunfels TX, Hunter TX, Zorn TX, Potranco Road San Antonio TX, Rio Medina TX, Rolling Oaks Estates TX, Dripping Springs, TX, Saddletree Ranch TX, and Belterra TX.

 Our Locations